Sidney Pullen

-Sidney Pullen (14 July 1895 – 1 August 1950) was an English-born Brazilian football midfielder, who played for Flamengo, a club based in Rio de Janeiro.
+Sidney Pullen (14 July 1895 – 1 August 1950) was a footballer who played as a midfielder.
+Born in England, he played for the Brazil national team.

+At the club level, Pullen began his career at Paysandu, before playing for Rio de Janeiro-based Flamengo.
+Internationally, he was one of the first foreigners to represent Brazil, taking part in the 1916 South American Championship.

 Biography

 Born in Southampton, Pullen migrated to Brazil after his father, Hugh Pullen, was transferred to a factory in Rio de Janeiro.
 When Paysandu closed their football department, he moved to Flamengo, and his father imported from Germany the kit known as coral snake.
 During World War I, he left Flamengo to fight for England.
 Sidney Pullen died in the 1950s, in Rio de Janeiro.

 Career

 Pullen started his career in 1910, defending Paysandu, a Rio de Janeiro team founded by English expatriates, winning the Campeonato Carioca in 1912.
 After the club closed their football department in 1914, he moved to Flamengo in 1915, where he played 116 matches and scored 40 goals, winning the Campeonato Carioca five times before leaving the club in 1925.
 He also worked as Flamengo's head coach.